Signs of body dysmorphic disorder

 If you are suffering from body dysmorphic disorder (BDD), please know that you are not alone.
 In fact, recent studies suggest that BDD is relatively common and affects close to 2% of the population.

 Individuals with BDD often spend hours a day worrying about their appearance.
-In addition, people with BDD engage in compulsive or ritualized behaviors to reduce their distress or improve their appearance.
-Examples include frequently checking the mirror or going out of the way to avoid reflective surfaces, covering up the perceived defect with makeup or clothing, picking at slight imperfections in the skin, following a rigid grooming routine, or seeking cosmetic surgery (often multiple times).
+People with BDD often engage in repeated behaviors to reduce anxiety about their appearance.
+Examples include frequently checking or avoidingthe mirror, covering up with makeup or clothing, picking skin, or seeking cosmetic surgery.

 BDD is NOT vanity.
-It is a serious and often debilitating condition.
-Individuals who suffer from BDD often experience severe depression, anxiety, and social isolation.
-Furthermore, their appearance concerns cause significant distress and impairment in daily functioning.
+It is a serious condition.
+Individuals who have BDD often experience severe depression, anxiety, and social isolation.
+These appearance concerns can cause extreme distress and interference.
 Just getting up in the morning and going to school or work can be a challenge.
 Left untreated, symptoms of BDD can worsen and reduce quality of life.